404NoMore404/PowerShellScripts/Packaging/README.md

 setup.exe /r /f1"C:\Temp\setup.iss"
 ```

 `/r` tells InstallShield to record your responses. `/f1` sets the output path.
 Use an absolute path — relative paths are unreliable with InstallShield.
-Complete every screen of the installer exactly as you want it configured on managed endpoints: install path, feature selection, license acceptance, all of it.
+Complete every screen of the installer exactly as you want it configured on managed endpoints.
 When the installer finishes, your responses will have been written to the path you specified.

 Do not cancel partway through.
 The ISS file is only written on a complete successful install.